Bradshaw/froglick/concept/gamedesign/METAGAME.md

 This mission is more difficult, so Kevin invites William and Hannes.
 William's character, Rufus, is a soldier.
 Hannes' character, Lupus, has good detection capabilities.

-During the mission, Rufus manages to extract the scientists, Lupus finds secret documents and Rufus dies under fire.
+During the mission, Rufus manages to extract the scientists, Lupus finds secret documents and Dufus dies under fire.

-Rufus gains reputation and contacts, Lupus also gains reputation and unlocks a story arc with his documents, and since Rufus died, Kevin now has to create a new character.
+Rufus gains reputation and contacts, Lupus also gains reputation and unlocks a story arc with his documents, and since Dufus died, Kevin now has to create a new character.

 All is not lost though, having unlocked the Milliwave scanner module, Kevin now has this option permenantly, and decides to create a new character with this module.